nitrrose/Djhavi-Language/README.md

 # Djhavi-Conlang
-A simple glyphic conlang that I have recently began developing.
+A simple glyphic language that I have recently began to uncover.

-At current (07.06.24), the conlang is *very* basic, with only three tenses -- preterite (I did), present (I do), and pure future (I will do) -- and a limited vocabulary, however I am actively expanding its features
+At current (07.06.24), the language is only partially understood, with only three tenses that I have learnt -- preterite (I did), present (I do), and pure future (I will do) -- and a limited vocabulary, however I am actively learning more about its inner workings.

-The final Djhavi repo will feature:
+In the future, I am aiming for this repository to feature:
-- a dictionary containing every known noun, adjective, infinitive verb, etc.
+- a dictionary containing every known noun, adjective, infinitive verb, etc. that I have found.
-- a cheatsheet explaining how to conjugate verbs into each different tense
+- a cheatsheet explaining how to conjugate verbs into each different tense that I know of.
-  - incl: preterite, present, conditional, and pure future
+  - incl: preterite, present, conditional (I know it exists, but I cannot translate as of yet), and pure future
-- a guide on how to structure sentences and form names in the Djhavi language
+- a guide on how to structure sentences and form names in the Djhavi language.
-- a guide on how to speak and transcribe the Djhavi language
+- a guide on how to speak and transcribe the Djhavi language from my studies.
-- and a quick introduction to the Djhavi language, explaining its origin and other tidbits, such as the tribes' beliefs, etc.
+- and a quick introduction to the Djhavi language, explaining the history of the Djhavi people and other tidbits that I have learnt during my travels.

+I wish you luck, fellow polyglot, in our mystical journey through this incredible language!